AnthonysWebLLC/CodingStandards/README-CONTRIBUTORS.md

 Fork us and send a request we look at your update to merge into the main repository

 # Setting up for development #
 Weather a core or community developer we suggest adding a submodule to your existing project as this plugin doesn't make much sense standalone.
-To do so execute this from your repository's root path
+To do so execute this from your repository's root path:

 1. git submodule add git@github.com:AnthonysWebLLC/CodingStandards.git ./app/Plugin/CodingStandards
 1.1.
 (Replace git repository URL if you've forked)
 1. git commit -m "Adding CodingStandards Submodule"